 Albedo Erma Felna EDF: Averted in one story where Erma finds out, with Toki's coaxing, that she finds that occasionally indulging her feminine side, like buying and wearing a sexy dress and attracting the appreciative stares of males, is fun.
 However, she still is no less a soldier on this kind of off-time such as she spots a possible terrorist with a gun and she and Toki have him covered with their own side arms instantly.
 It turns out to be only a camera with a pistol grip, but everyone assures Erma that it was a reasonable call.

 It’s common in fanfiction that the male lead chooses the Tomboy over the Girly Girl because the latter is considered “weak” for liking fashion, make-up, shopping and other feminine things.
 According to shippers, women are superior when they're outgoing, emotionless, can put up a fight, and most importantly, don’t wear dresses.
 Girly girls, on the other hand, are stripped away of their personality so that they only cry, whine and care about their appearances, making the male lead (and other men) make a beeline for the tomboy.
-This only happens to the girly girl because, in the eyes of the author, a skirt automatically makes her a doormat and to make the tomboy look better.
+This only happens to the girly girl because, in the eyes of the author, a skirt automatically makes her a doormat — and the tomboy "deserves" the cool love interest.

 Frigid Winds And Burning Hearts tries to avert this trope by having Storm Cloud (a pegasus mare in the Royal Guard) and Rarity (a fashion designer) argue over the significance of Cutie Marks, which show up when a pony finds what they're destined for.
 Storm Cloud's is a spear, and thus she joined the Guard; when she chews out Rarity for criticizing her masculine behavior, Rarity points out that Storm Cloud just blindly went with her Cutie Mark, while Rarity ignored the implications of hers (three gems) and went into design, making her the stronger of the two.
 The problem is that the fic radically misinterprets Rarity's mark by claiming it symbolizes mining; she got it after using gems in dress design, not finding the gems in a rock.